 Review sites and directories can be extremely helpful, but it all depends on their performance.
 Do they rank for your target keywords?
-And if so, how many and how much traffic are they accruing?
+If so, how many and how much traffic are they accruing?
 That will tell you if it’s worth having a review or directory link on those sites.

 Ultimately, you want to ask whether people are actually seeing them.
 In the higher education space, there are plenty of sites that are solely reviewing the best criminal justice degrees.
 This kind of niche will help tremendously.
 If someone browses your criminology program for a while then stumbles upon one of these review sites, you’ll want to appear there to help validate your program in that prospective student’s eyes.

-2. Recognize that your content strategy and content calendar are already created
+2. Let your keyword and competitor research define your content strategy and content calendar

 The competitor review and initial keyword research essentially build your content calendar.
 All of this data is hugely influential when you have the knowledge to use it most effectively.